Western States Project

-The mission of the Western States Project is to protect and enhance the environment through increasing the effectiveness of environmental enforcement efforts and coordinating enforcement activities, including information services, among other member states.
+The mission of the Western States Project is to protect and enhance the environment through increasing the effectiveness of environmental enforcement efforts and coordinating enforcement activities, including information services, among member states.

 The Western States Project encourages the enforcement of environmental laws through the application of "task force" strategies.
 This approach recognizes the manifold nature of enforcement authority and allows for integration and coordination of technical, legal and investigatory resources for effective enforcement.

-The project seeks to fulfill its mission by providing legal and technical training to its members; facilitating the flow of information among members and with outside agencies; providing case and program support; and researching environmental enforcement issues for its members.
+The Project seeks to fulfill its mission by providing legal and technical training to its members; facilitating the flow of information among members and with outside agencies; providing case and program support; and researching environmental enforcement issues for its members.

-The goal of the project is to be a valuable resource for training, information, coordination and communication for environmental enforcement among its members.
-Achieving this goal depends largely upon the commitment, involvement and support of members through their representatives to the project.
+The goal of the Project is to be a valuable resource for training, information, coordination and communication for environmental enforcement among its members.
+Achieving this goal depends largely upon the commitment, involvement and support of members through their representatives to the Project.

-Project Members are: Alaska, Alberta, Arizona, British Columbia, California, Colorado, Hawaii, Idaho, Nevada, New Mexico, Oregon, Saskatchewan, Utah, and Washington.
+Project Members are: Alaska, Alberta, Arizona, British Columbia, California, Colorado, Hawaii, Idaho, Nevada, New Mexico, Oklahoma, Oregon, Saskatchewan, Utah, and Washington.

 Associate Members are: Alberta Energy Regulator, Environment Canada, Maricopa County Air Quality Department (Phoenix, AZ), Metro (Portland, OR), and Wisconsin Department of Natural Resources.